 - Native x Sunday Punch (Beverage)

-After dinner, hop over to the nearby Fullerton Bay Hotel for the “Our Hawkers: One Dish, One Chef, Generation of Stories” photo exhibition, presented by Canon Singapore from 14 July – 14 August 2017.
+After dinner, hop over to the Singapore Visitors Centre at Orchard Gateway for the “Our Hawkers: One Dish, One Chef, Generation of Stories” photo exhibition, presented by Canon Singapore from 14 July – 14 August 2017.
 Through photography, the showcase tells the intimate stories behind 15 heritage hawkers and their signature local dishes.

 For more information, visit here.